ranjit-sharma/MajorProject/README.md

 ## 📖 About

-**MajorProject** is a full-stack web application for working with property listings.
+**WonderLust** is a full-stack web application for working with property listings.

 The project focuses on the complete flow of a database-driven Express application: